 - Dense urban recycling

-The dense urban recycling project focuses on maximising terraced housing stock and converted houses etc. It will include testing communications and a trial of new scheme design and monitoring.
+The dense urban recycling project focuses on maximising terraced housing stock and converted houses etc. It includes testing communications and a trial of new scheme design and monitoring.
 The programme will ensure that at least one participating authority is a London borough.
 The national project will be funded centrally by WRAP with the London based projects funded from the programme budget.

-Recycling collections from flats
+Recycling from flats